Abzraja/sql-challenge/README.md

 The code for these plots is below:

-Using Jupyter notebook I first imported dependencies, including the variable from the config file containing the user and pass for the local PostgreSQL server.
+Using [Jupyter notebook](#jupyter-notebook) I first imported dependencies, including the variable from the [config](#config) file containing the user and pass for the local PostgreSQL server.

 The database_name variable should contain the name of the database in your server where the tables in this project were created.

-Once the database connection was made using SQL Alchemy
+Once the database connection was made using SQL Alchemy:

-I used the pd.read_sql function to read the Salary Table from the local PostgreSQL database into a Pandas DataFrame.
+I used the 'pd.read_sql' function to read the Salary Table from the local PostgreSQL database into a Pandas DataFrame.

 ![sql-pandas-dataframe](EmployeeSQL/Images/sql-pandas-dataframe.png)